 You can read more about bed bug bites and their symptoms here

-Bed Bug Cast Skins.
 Bed bugs are exoskeletal insects meaning that, unlike humans where our skin grows with us as we grow, bed bugs shed their skin for each stage of growth that they go through.
 These exoskeletons are signs that bed bugs are in a particular area.
 Finding bed bug cast skins could be indicative of bed bugs being present although a cast skin could be from a previous infestation as well.
-Cast skins have been shown to exacerbate symptoms of asthma in children where they are exposed to many in a confined space and are inhaled as they become airborne.
+Cast skins have been shown to exacerbate symptoms of asthma in children when they are exposed to many in a confined space and are inhaled as they become airborne.